 As you probably already know, the Cavapoo is a crossbreed between a Cavalier King Charles Spaniel and a Miniature or Toy Poodle.
 This crossbreed has been around in America since the 1950s.
 In fact it’s one of the oldest designer crossbreeds.
 And today it’s becoming more and more popular all around the world.
 The main reason is that they are just so darn cute… along with many people's desire for a dog that is low-shedding, low-allergenic and strong on hybrid vigor.
 Unfortunately, each of these traits (other than the cuteness one) is hotly debated.
 Some Cavapoos shed quite a bit, some are just as bad as other breeds for folks with allergies, and hybrid vigor continues to be a very controversial topic among the experts.

 So that’s the bad news.
 Still interested in a Cavapoo?
 The answer is usually “Yes!”… for good reason.
 They exude charm.
 A LOT of charm.
 They are highly social and they love to spend time with you; whether you are sitting on the couch or on the toilet doesn’t seem to matter to them.
-They don’t care if you don’t live in a mansion – Cavapoos generally weigh 12 to 25 pounds, fitting well into homes of any size.
+They don’t care if you don’t live in a mansion or an apartment – Cavapoos generally weigh 12 to 25 pounds, fitting well into homes of any size.
 And they don’t demand that you be a marathon runner in order to exercise them.
 A decent walk and some play time (a game of fetch or tug of war) does just fine.

 Speaking of charm, it would be difficult for a Cavapoo not to be charming.
 Both of his parent breeds are loving, loyal and outgoing.
 With their sweet disposition, Cavapoos typically get along well with everyone, from young folks to older folks.
 As such, it’s no great surprise that they have served successfully as support or therapy dogs.
 They may not thrive, however, in a home where everyone works away from home for long hours.
 Also, most Cavapoos are able to learn a wide variety of tricks, due to their intelligence but also due to the fact that they yearn to please you.